serhatozles/pagespeed-error-fixer/docs/internals/server-configuration.md

 ExpiresDefault "access plus 2 days"
 </IfModule>
 ```
-- Add to your .htaccess file for GZip and Deflate compression like following code;
+- Add to your .htaccess file for **GZip and Deflate Compression** like following code;
 ```
 <IfModule mod_deflate.c>
 SetOutputFilter DEFLATE